Small Business Tax Deductions Checklist

 Home office expenses include utilities, maintenance, insurance, rent, and mortgage interest.

-According to the Internal Revenue Service, as tax deductible.
+According to the Internal Revenue Service, there are two general requirements to qualify your home expenses as tax deductible.

 Those requirements are: